Tito-Olisakwe/Museum/README.md

     *   Images and videos showcasing the women and their work.

-    *   3D models to decorate the museum.
+    *   3D models of projects by the women.

     *   Audio clips, including culturally inspired African background music.